The Mirage of Prosperity: When Wealth Diminishes Happiness

 Behavioral Finance: Understanding Human Emotions

 Behavioral finance delves into how psychological factors affect financial decisions.
-It acknowledges that investors are not always rational actors; emotions often cloud judgment.
-Cognitive biases like overconfidence, confirmation bias, and loss aversion contribute to the paradox of prosperity by prompting investors to make decisions that undermine their own objectives.
+It acknowledges investors are not always rational actors; emotions often cloud judgment.
+Cognitive biases like overconfidence, confirmation bias, and loss aversion contribute to the paradox of prosperity by prompting investors to make decisions that undermine their objectives.

 For example, overconfidence can lead investors to underestimate risks, believing they can outsmart the market.
 This was evident during the subprime mortgage crisis, where complex financial instruments were trusted without fully understanding their implications.
 When the market turned, the overconfidence resulted in staggering losses.